 prenuptial agreement, a postnuptial agreement is a legal document that outlines a couple's

 wishes in regards to property division and other marital issues, such as

 visitation.
 Unlike a prenuptial agreement, however, postnuptial agreements are filed

 after a couple has been married.

 Are you prepared for the worst?
-A divorce attorney in Riverside can walk
+A family attorney in Riverside can walk

-you through your options for a postnuptial agreement and help you draft
+you through your options for a postnuptial agreement in California and

-arrangement that suits your needs.
-At Hanson, Gorian, Bradford & Hanich,
+help you draft arrangement that suits your needs.
+At Hanson, Gorian, Bradford

 Board Certified Family Law Specialist.
 Let us bring expert counsel to your case to help ensure that your rights